Seagate/cortx-prvsnr/test/support_bundle/README.md

 Service to generate a support bundle of Cortx logs in a containerised env.
 ***

-## ⚽ Current Functionality:
+## ⚽ Current Functionality
     - sb_interface.py provides an interface for user to request the support-bundle generation. it will deploy a pod which will be responsible to generate support-bundle and will write the tarfile at path: /opt/ using PV & PVC

-### 💻 Quick Start:
+### 💻 Quick Start
     - Pre Requisites:
       - Docker and Kubernetes is installed.
       - kubernetes or docker cluster is up & running